The Heat Is On (Agnetha Fältskog song): Chart performance

 In some countries, the record companies also released a 12-inch single featuring an extended version of "The Heat Is On" instead of the album version.

 Music video

 The accompanying music video was shot by Swedish director Erik Irion Nanne in a public bath in Stockholm named Centralbadet for two nights after closing time.
-According to Nanne, after the last shot, Fältskog fell into the water and could not continue (her hair got all wet).
+According to Nanne, after the last shot, Fältskog fell into the water and could not continue due to her hair getting wet.
 The video also features dancer Blossom Tainton.